More than just climate impact

 Phase 1: The Food Unit

-With growing usage we’ve found some interesting anomalies.
-For example, since the Food Unit doesn’t consider the micronutrients present in a food, vegetables don’t get the full credit for how good they really are.
+Over time we’ve found some interesting anomalies with this system.
+For example, since the Food Unit doesn’t consider the micronutrients in a food, vegetables don’t get the full credit for how good they really are.
 Foods that are calorie dense do phenomenally well, with foods like sugar and marshmallows doing better than we’d expect.
-On the other hand, drinks like tea and coffee get a terrible score because they are both low in calories, protein and fats.
+On the other hand, drinks like tea and coffee get a terrible score because they are low in calories, protein and fats.
 We're working on some improvements to give a better picture of sustainability, and are working towards adopting a more comprehensive index.

 Phase 2: The Nutrient Density per Climate Impact Index

 The next step after the Food Unit is to adopt a Nutrient Density per Climate Impact Index for our scoring.
-Such an index measures the quantity of 11 (or 9) essential nutrients in a food against the recommended daily allowance of those nutrients and compares those quantities to that of the 3 most harmful nutrients when consumed in excess; saturated fats, refined sugar, and sodium.
+Such an index measures the quantity of essential nutrients in a food against the recommended daily allowance of those nutrients and compares those quantities to that of the most harmful nutrients when consumed in excess; saturated fats, refined sugar, and sodium.

 This ratio of the good to the bad is then combined with the product’s greenhouse gas emissions.
-This is also translated into a five star rating, showing us how to get the most nutritious food for the lowest climate impact.
+The final result is also translated into a five star rating, showing us how to get the most nutritious food for the lowest climate impact.